What is the tank like?

 You only need to bring yourself and any of your personal toiletries/make-up/hairbrush that you may need for after.
 If you have come straight from work or physical exercise you might want to bring a fresh change of clothes for afterwards.
-We do provide towels, body products, earplugs, ear-drops, paw paw ointment.
+We do provide one towel, body products, earplugs & paw paw ointment.

 Is the water changed each time?

-No, the solution is thoroughly filtered between each client for at least 20 minutes (ample time for the entire solution to pass through the filter at least once) much like a pool or spa would be filtered.
+No, the solution is thoroughly filtered between each client for at least 30 minutes (ample time for the entire solution to pass through the filter 3 times) much like a pool or spa would be filtered.
 The salt solution contains a large quantity of high quality epsom salts and it would not be viable/possible to change it each time.
 It is so heavily saturated that it takes a significant amount of time for the all the salt to absorb.
 Our water & salt are topped up daily as required.
-The entire solution is changed every 10-12 weeks (much more frequently than most float centres).
+The entire solution is changed 3 – 4 times a year (much more frequently than most float centres).